With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 What Makes a Vampire?

-In our modern culture, we seem to be in the midst of some kind of vampire golden age.
+In our modern culture, we seem to be amid some kind of vampire golden age.
 Apparently, there are a lot of folks out there who think vampires are pretty cool.
 So cool, in fact, that countless people today are seeking ways to get closer to living the vampire life.

-But most vampires throughout history were not brooding, angst-ridden teens with perfectly quaffed hair.
+But most people alleged to be vampires throughout history were not brooding, angst-ridden teens with perfectly quaffed hair.
 Real vampires were pretty nasty characters, and turning into a vampire was, at one time, a very unfortunate life event.

 Stephanie Meyer wasn’t the first to fiddle with the vampire definition.
 Bram Stoker’s Dracula, published in 1897, kicked off the modern interpretation of vampires disguised as charming, if somewhat enigmatic, gentlemen.

 But it was Anne Rice who launched vampires into a new dimension, making them way sexier, way cooler, and somehow even more mysterious.
-Her 1976 novel Interview with the Vampire is perhaps the greatest vampire story ever told, sweeping through two centuries of an immortal life.
+Her 1976 novel Interview with the Vampire is perhaps the greatest vampire story ever told, sweeping through two centuries of immortal life.
 The film that followed, starring Tom Cruise and a young Brad Pitt, solidified the vampire mystique.

 So, fiction might make the vampire life seem exciting and unique, but on the other hand, people don’t dig up someone’s casket and jam a stake through their heart without good reason.
-Before Twilight, before Ann Rice, and even before Dracula, the vampire legend struck fear into the hearts of people from all different cultures around the world.
+Before Twilight, before Ann Rice, and even before Dracula, the vampire legend terrified people from all different cultures around the world.